renovatebot/renovate/docs/adding-a-package-manager.md

   extractDependencies,
   filePattern,
   getPackageUpdates,
-  parentManager,
+  language,
   resolvePackageFile,
   updateDependency,
 };
 ```

-##### parentManager (optional)
+##### language (optional)

-This is used when more than one package manager share common characteristics. e.g. docker-compose, circleci and gitlabci all specify "docker" as their parent manager and inherit all config settings from there.
+This is used when more than one package manager share settings from a common language. e.g. docker-compose, circleci and gitlabci all specify "docker" as their language and inherit all config settings from there.

 ##### filePattern